erSubhashThapa/100daysofcode/r2-log.md

   I also wanted to get more comfortable with asking questions.
 Sometimes that means finding new people to ask questions to.

   I asked a few people on Simbi and someone I know of who is in my friend's entrepreneur accelerator.
 I offered to pay him.

+  I'm also going to look on [When Hub](https://www.whenhub.com/experts/search) if that doesn't pan out.